aganders3/aganders3.github.io/content/articles/0008-raytracing-in-rust-1.md

 lower-level language.
 I've done a decent amount of C and C++ programming, but it seems like everyone who tries Rust really likes it so I took it for a spin.

-You can find my code for this project on GitHub: https://github.com/aganders3/wasm-ray
+You can find my code for [this project on GitHub](https://github.com/aganders3/wasm-ray).

 # Learning Rust